znuny/manual/source/itsmfeatures/index.rst

 .. note::

-    Installing from the Bundle resolves dependencies themselves.
+    Installing from the bundle resolves dependencies themselves.

 Manual Installation
 *******************